-Skills Gained in a Gerontology Program
+Skills Gained With a Gerontology Degree

-Gerontology programs prepare students to understand the aging process and the unique challenges that aging individuals confront.
-Gerontology programs also explore the impact of an aging population on society.
+Gerontology students learn about the aging process and the unique challenges that aging populations confront.
+They also explore the impact of an aging population on society.

 - Interpersonal Skills